Pilar-App/pilar-app/README.md

 > University students have difficulties staying organized and productive in their studies, which affects their academic performance, especially their emotional health, generating stress and anxiety.

 ### SOLUTION IN ACTION
-We submit our solution in GDSC Solution challenge 2023 base on 17 Sustainable Development Goals of the United Nations.
-These are the [following](https://developers.google.com/community/gdsc-solution-challenge).
+We submit our solution for the GDSC Solution challenge 2023 based on the 17 Sustainable Development Goals of the United Nations.
+You can learn more about the goal [here](https://developers.google.com/community/gdsc-solution-challenge).

 Our explanation on [YouTube](https://www.youtube.com/@pilarproductividad).